marcopeg/marcopeg.github.io/content/posts/2019/never-interrupt.md

 Many books refers to it as **active listening**, but I would really you to focus on the word **CAREFULLY**.

 It literally means **full of care**.
-It implies that your involvement in the converstation is definelty not passive.
+It implies that your involvement in the conversation is definitely not passive.
 It is active, hence the _active listening_.

 It is active because you are deeply interested in getting anything that your partner is saying, so to